web3analytic-xyz/scam-scanner/README.md

 # ScamScanner

-Uses embedding models on OPCODES to classify if a smart contract is a phishing or malicious scam.
+Trains a classifier on contract OPCODES to classify if a smart contract is a phishing or malicious scam.

 ## Data